m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking-part-1.md

 ### Interface to the network-control application layer

-This layer is also known as the controller’s “northbound” interface using which the SDN controller interacts with network-control applications.
-Network-control applications can read/write network state and flow tables in controller’s state-management layer.
+This layer is also known as the controller's “northbound” interface using which the SDN controller interacts with network-control applications.
+Network-control applications can read/write network state and flow tables in controller's state-management layer.
 The SDN controller can notify applications of changes in the network state, based on the event notifications sent by the SDN-controlled devices.
 The applications can then take appropriate actions based on the event.
 A REST interface is an example of a northbound API.

 ![](https://assets.omscs.io/notes/0169.png)